 The fact that it has an articulating joint means that the mic can be pointed in the direction of the action.
 The audio pickup is slightly directional.
-This means that interfering sounds are minimised – as much as such a small mic can… The microphone has a built-in damper (shockmount), so bumps to the phone or tablet to which it is connected will not get recorded easily.
+This means that interfering sounds are minimized – as much as such a small mic can… The microphone has a built-in damper (shock mount), so bumps to the phone or tablet to which it is connected will not get recorded easily.

 The audio quality is quite good.
-Here are some samples recorded on the Saramonic SmartMic plugged in to the headphone jack of a OnePlus 3t, recording using the built-in record app.
+Here are some samples recorded on the Saramonic SmartMic plugged into the headphone jack of a OnePlus 3T, recorded using the built-in record app.
 The app is set to record uncompressed WAV files, and I have converted them to .mp3 using Adobe Audition.

 Recorded in a quiet room with some ambient sounds too:

 The microphone feels rather rugged.
-It is covered in a non-slip rubber, and the movable joint offers a fair amount of resistance when moved.
+It is covered in non-slip rubber, and the movable joint offers a fair amount of resistance when moved.
 It gives me the impression that it’s not something that will begin moving freely if used often.
-The integrated shockmount is quite useful and does not transmit handling sounds.
+The integrated shock mount is quite useful and does not transmit handling sounds.

 One really useful feature is the lack of cables.
 This is so useful when you are a single photographer or videographer.
 It just keeps things simpler.

-The Saramonic SmartMic is quite well priced for the quality it delivers.
-At just under $20, it is a good deal for anyone who is particular about the quality of the audio that they record, but who don’t want to carry too much equipment.
-Obviously, there are cheap Chinese mics that come close to this value, but don’t really have the features that this microphone does.
-The built in vibration damping shock-mount, and sturdy build quality make this mobile microphone stand out from the rest.
-The quality of audio recording is also good for such a small microphone.
+The Saramonic SmartMic is quite well-priced for the quality it delivers.
+At just under $20, it is a good deal for anyone who is particular about the quality of the audio that they record, but who doesn’t want to carry too much equipment.
+Obviously, there are cheap Chinese mics that come close to this value but don’t really have the features that this microphone does.
+The built-in vibration damping shock-mount and sturdy build quality make this mobile microphone stand out from the rest.
+The quality of the audio recording is also good for such a small microphone.